Thulium-Drake/ansible-role-vmware/README.md

 referred to as the 'API host'

 # Usage
-This module requires the use of PyVmomi and the VMWare SDK, please check the example setup for detailed installation instructions.
+This module requires the use of PyVmomi and the VMWare SDK, this role will detect and attempt to install all the required dependencies itself.

-This role will attempt to install all the required dependencies itself.
+For detailed instructions on how to install these dependencies manually, please check the example setup.

 ## RedHat based API hosts need additional setup!
 When running this role on a RedHat system, it will always try to install the